NicholasJWiid/belly_button_challenge/README.md

 6. Deploy your app to GitHub Pages.

+## Tools and languages used

+   * Javascript with D3 and Plotly
+   * HTML and CSS

 ### References
 Hulcr, J. et al. (2012) A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable.
 Retrieved from: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/